Liover Peguero Preview, Player Props: Pirates vs. Cardinals

 Liover Peguero At The Plate

-- Peguero has three doubles, six home runs and seven walks while batting .248.
+- Peguero is batting .259 with three doubles, six home runs and eight walks.

-- Peguero has reached base via a hit in 16 games this season (of 31 played), and had multiple hits in eight of those games.
+- Peguero has reached base via a hit in 17 games this year (of 32 played), and had multiple hits in nine of those games.

-- Peguero has an RBI in 11 of 31 games this season, with multiple RBI in seven of them.
-He has also driven home three or more of his team's runs in two contests.
+- In 34.4% of his games this year, Peguero has driven in at least one run.
+In seven of those games (21.9%) he recorded two or more RBI, while accounting for three or more of his team's runs in two contests.

-- In 41.9% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (9.7%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.